 In 2009, Damon relinquished his leadoff role to Jeter49 and his center-field spot to Cabrera.
 The Yankees won 103 games for the first time since 2002 and got past the ALDS for the first time since 2004.

 With Mark Teixeira up, the Phillies shifted to the right side of the infield with the switch-hitter batting lefty against the righty Lidge.
 Damon took off for second on the first pitch.
-After third baseman Pedro Feliz fielded the short-hop throw, Damon, after a brief hesitation, popped out of his slide and took off for the uncovered third base with Feliz in futile pursuit.51 Damon received credit for two stolen bases on the play and, from one longtime Philadelphia baseball writer, credit for making the transformative play of the whole World Series.52 “I’m just glad that when I started running, I still had some of my young legs behind me,” Damon quipped.53
+After third baseman Pedro Feliz fielded the short-hop throw, Damon, after a brief hesitation, popped out of his slide and took off for the uncovered third base with Feliz in futile pursuit.
+51 Damon received credit for two stolen bases on the play and, from one longtime Philadelphia baseball writer, credit for transforming the whole World Series.
+52 “I’m just glad that when I started running, I still had some of my young legs behind me,” Damon quipped.
+53

 Lidge, possibly unnerved by his failure to cover third, then hit Teixeira.
 Alex Rodriguez doubled in Damon for a 5-4 lead, and Posada singled in two more runners to put New York up 7-4.
 Rivera preserved the win, putting New York up three games to one in the Series that the Yankees took in six games.